jetedonner/jetedonner.github.io/_posts/2024-01-03-macOS-reversing-executables-howto-patch-app.md

 ### Our target HELLO WORLD app
 For simplicity we create a simple hello world app that asks the user for a secret and checks it with a hardcoded string.
 We'll use this simple hello world app for our tutorials to find out how to reverse engineer macOS apps.
 So let's take a look at our hello world c source code

+Create the hello world app by creating a file called hello_world.c with the following code in it:
 ```c
 // Standard include
 #include <stdio.h>